zach-hanly/microsoft_movie_project/README.md

 ## Results

-Present your key results.
-For Phase 1, this will be findings from your descriptive analysis.

 For Directors:
 There is no correlation between a director's average worldwide gross and average movie rating.
 This is true for the entire dataset of directors and gives us confidence that the results will generalize beyond the data in this analysis.

-Here is an example of how to embed images from your sub-folder:

 ### Visual 1